 Below are the current Genealogy Programs that the Huntsville Public Library offers:

-The Huntsville Public Library is pleased to announce an opportunity for genealogy enthusiasts and newcomers alike to meet with an experienced and qualified genealogical researcher.
-Two-hour sessions will be offered the first and third Fridays from February through June.
-Sessions will be held from 11 a.m. to 1 p.m.
-Attendance will be limited to no more than three researchers.
+The Huntsville Public Library is pleased to announce an opportunity for genealogy enthusiasts and newcomers alike to meet with experienced and qualified genealogical researchers from the Church of Jesus Christ of Latter Day Saints.
+One-hour sessions will be offered weekly on Thursdays in September.
+Sessions will be held from 11 a.m. to 12 p.m.
+Attendance will be limited to no more than four researchers.
 The small group will allow each participant to receive individual attention.
 Interested persons should contact Mary Kokot, Adult Program Coordinator at 936-291-5471.
 Sign-up is required.
-The next available classes are on May 4 and May 18.
-Register here.
+You can register here.
+This program is for adults 17 and older.

 Beginning September 12, several new discussion groups will be meeting once per month in the Huntsville Public Library’s Dickenson Genealogy Room to delve further into specific aspects of genealogy and health, DNA, understanding probates and estates, scanning documents, and tips on using the website Ancestry.com.
 Registration is required.
 The sessions are sponsored by the Walker County Genealogical Society.
 More information about dates and times can be found below or contact Mary at 936-291-5471.

 4th Tuesday – 5:00 to 7:00 p.m.
 Emmy Bushman, R.N. discusses inherited diseases, how death certificates and other documents can help us, and where to find them.
 Dates are September 25, October 23, and November 27.
 Register here.